citrix/terraform-provider-citrix/CONTRIBUTING.md

 ## Contributing Code
 This project is currently not accepting pull requests from the community.
 If you'd like to run the provider locally follow the steps in the [DEVELOPER.md](./DEVELOPER.md) document.

-## Contacting the Maintainers
-The CUGC (Citrix User Group Community) maintains a combination Slack/Discord for communication.
-Follow [this link](https://mycugc.org/resources/slack-discord/) to sign up.
-Provider discussion can be posted to the #community-support_automation channel.